code-423n4/code-contests/JUDGING_CRITERIA.md

 The measurement of risk is partially based on the rating submitted by the Warden, but is also subject to the judge's discretion.
 Should the judge determine a particular bug to be a lower risk than the Warden has rated it, this judgement will include a thorough description to justify this measurement.

 ### Risk Categories
-Bugs are divided into 4 risk categories:
+Bugs are divided into 3 risk categories:
 - Low Risk
 - Medium Risk
 - High Risk
-- Critical Risk

 ## Estimating Likelihood
 The first set of factors are related to the threat agent involved.
 The goal here is to estimate the likelihood of a successful attack by this group of threat agents.
 Use the worst-case threat agent.